 Additionally, ProCobots Job Shop Automation will maximize the contribution of your machinists.
 They won't need to waste time on repetitive, redundant, and simple tasks.
 Instead, the cobots will do the monotonous and low-value tasks so your machinists can maximize the high-value skills they contribute to each job.

 Click here to watch the Automation 101 Webinar.
 This 70 minute video webinar is filled helpful information if you are considering automating your shop.

-Hurco was founded on the principle to develop practical technology for high-mix manufacturing and to deliver it in ways that our customers can easily improve their productivity.
+Hurco was founded on the principle to develop practical machine technology for high-mix manufacturing and to deliver it in ways that our customers can easily improve their productivity.

 We know the struggles shops have experienced with traditional automation.
 That’s why we formed a partnership with ProCobots to create a completely integrated job shop automation system that is portable, reliable, easy to set up, and easy to program.